RichCattell/Marlin/README.md

 -  Add/Update M666 Command to support the following parameters:

-   L       List all current parameters
+		L		- List all current parameters.
-   X/Y/Z   Endstop offset adjustment (unchanged from previous implementation).
+		X/Y/Z	- Endstop offset adjustment (unchanged from previous implementation).
-   A/B/C   Delta tower position adjustment.
-These values equate to xa/ya/xc parameters from Peter
-           Hercek's Maxima calibration worksheet (deltabot google group).
+		A/B/C	- Delta tower position adjustment.
+These values equate to xa/ya/xc parameters from Peter Hercek's Maxima calibration worksheet (deltabot google group).
-   R	     Delta radius (in mm).
+		R	- Delta radius (in mm).
-   D	     Diagonal rod length (in mm).
+		D	- Diagonal rod length (in mm).
-   H       Build height (in mm).
+		H	- Build height (in mm).

 		All of these parameters can now be saved/loaded to EEPROM using M500 / M501 commands.
 		M502 will load default values for these parameters from configuration.h

 -  Add G30 Bed Report / Autocalibration command, supports the following syntax:

-   G30	   Home all carrages the probe bed at 7 points and produce calibration report:
+		G30	- Home all carrages the probe bed at 7 points and produce calibration report:

                       Z-Tower                      Endstop Offsets
                       -2.0125                      X: 0.00 Y: 0.00 Z: 0.00